saiakarsh193/CubeFace-Detection/README.md

 ## Sai Akarsh (12-09-21)

 ### Description
 CubeFace Detection takes in an image of a rubik's cube face and extracts the constituent colors from that face image.
-This is useful for automating user input in cube solvers.
-The program gives a raw character array as output and hence can be used for variety of projects.
-It also draws the extracted face using P5JS library for better visualization.
+I have combined my [Rubik's cube solving code](https://github.com/saiakarsh193/PyCube-Solver) to build an end-to-end system which scans your cube and gives you the moves.
+You need to scan all the six faces from index 0 to 5 based on the printing orientation used for solving.

 This version is built on top of the older system (which used linear distance for classification).
 This version uses a self trained SVM classifier from the sklearn toolkit to classify the face data.
 Using a powerful multifeature classifier to do this over a linear distance classifier drastically improved the accuracy of the classification.